LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Python Data Analyst’s Toolkit, by Gayathri Rajagopalan.

-* Python Data Analysis: Perform data collection, data processing, wrangling, visualization, model building using Python, by Avinhash Navlani
+* Machine Learning Pocket Reference, by Matt Harrison.

 Based on the course: